 - Completed, at minimum, a 12-month mortuary school program which results in a diploma or certificate.
 The program must be accredited by the American Board of Funeral Service Education.

-- Passed the International Conference of Funeral Service Examining Boards examination.
+- Pass the Arts and Science sections of the examination administered by the International Conference of Funeral Service Examining Boards (Conference) examination.

 - Submitted documentation of the above and any other documents which may be requested.